 Any faculty member, student, post-doctorate, visiting scientist or research staff at the University of Oklahoma may be a user of the SRNML.
 All users must be trained by SRNML personnel before using facilities and equipment.
 Trainings and consultations are also available for sample preparation and image analysis.
 External researchers may be able to perform as an occasional user working with SRNML Research Associates following consultation with the SRNML Director and Research Associates.
 Users will be considered ‘qualified’ or ‘occasional’.

 - Qualified instrument operators.
 Researchers whose work requires the use of one or more of the microscopes and the support equipment are encouraged to become qualified operators of the instruments and to do their own work.

 - Occasional users.
-Researchers who have only a limited need for the facilities of the SRNML may arrange with the Director of the SRNML for all or portions of the work to be performed by SRNML technicians, on a time available basis.
+Researchers who have only a limited need for the facilities of the SRNML may arrange for all or portions of the work to be performed or assisted by SRNML Research Associates, on a time available basis.

 To become a qualified operator, a researcher must be certified by the SRNML Director that he/she is qualified to operate a particular instrument.
 Certification must be obtained for each instrument separately.
 Qualified operators will be classified as follows:

 - Learner.
 Learners may use the instrument during the regular operating hours of the SRNML only under the supervision of a qualified instructor designated by the SRNML Director.